larroy/mycelium/README.txt

 - Then execute the crawler binary and pipe urls to the crawler.fifo fifo.

-- The results are stored in the disk via the 'bighash' utility.
-The urls are hashed with sha1 checksum.
-And the retrieved documents are stored gzipped, so it's easy to pick the results with other software.
-The environment variable DB_DIR controls where the documents are stored.
+- The results are stored in mongodb.
+The environment variable DB_HOST and DB_NAMESPACE controls where the documents are stored.
+DB_HOST is the mongodb server to connect and DB_NAMESPACE is "database.collection"

 Example / Screenshots:
 ----------------------